Why Moving Helps Seniors Cope with Losing a Spouse

 Many seniors opt for selling a home and moving to a local senior living community.
 They can choose to live with another senior in an apartment or smaller home if they want to save on expenses.
 Or, they can choose to live in a private room, apartment, or smaller home.
 Either way, they don’t have to worry about taking care of a yard, maintaining a large home, or cleaning when they move to a senior living community.
 They have time to pursue hobbies or other interests and participate in social activities within the community.

-Whether you move to a smaller, more accessible home or a local senior living community in the months after your spouse’s death, you need to make an effort to stave off loneliness and depression by making new friends.
+Whether you move to a smaller, more accessible home or a local senior living community in the months after your spouse’s death, you need to make an effort to stave off loneliness and depression that comes with losing a spouse by making new friends.
 If you purchase a smaller home, take a walk around your new neighborhood in the morning or evening to meet your neighbors and get to know one another.
 Eventually, you will begin to develop friendships that can lead to card clubs, quilting circles, walking clubs, or other social activities that will keep you socially active and healthy.
 If you’re looking for more ways to stay socially active, check out the ideas from Everyday Health.

 If you move to a local senior living community, you will have even more opportunities to meet new people and stay socially active.
 The majority of senior living communities offer entertainment, social outings, and on-site facilities such as golf courses, community pools, exercise rooms, game rooms, theaters, and more.
 Better yet, you will live among seniors and have neighbors and friends close by every day to help prevent loneliness and isolation.

-Coping with the loss of a spouse is not easy for seniors.
+Knowing how to cope with the loss of a spouse is not easy for seniors.
 After taking some time to go through the grieving process, seniors should downsize and move into a smaller, more accessible home or local senior living community to cope in healthy ways, start a new chapter of their lives, and make new friends to prevent loneliness and isolation.

 Image via Pixabay by Unsplash